-Topic: This post dives into the steps for deploying and using a performance dashboard for Apache Spark, using Spark metrics system instrumentation, InfluxDB and Grafana.
+Topic: This post dives into the steps for deploying a performance dashboard for Apache Spark, using Spark metrics system instrumentation, InfluxDB and Grafana.

 What problem does it solve: The dashboard can provide important insights for performance troubleshooting and online monitoring of Apache Spark workloads.
 In particular when running Spark applications in a distributed environment (Kubernetes, YARN, etc.).

-Context: Familiarity with Spark architecture built-in instrumentation, notably the Web UI.
+Context: Familiarity with Spark architecture and the Web UI.
 This discussion also overlaps with other monitoring tooling discussed in this blog, notably sparkMeasure.

 Step 1: Understanding the architecture

 Spark is instrumented with the Dropwizard/Codahale metrics library.
 Several components of Spark are instrumented with metrics, see also the Spark monitoring guide, notably the driver and executors components are instrumented with multiple metrics each.
 In addition, Spark provides various sink solutions for the metrics.
 This work makes use of the Spark graphite sink and utilizes InfluxDB with a Graphite endpoint to collect the metrics.
 Finally Grafana is used for querying InfluxDB and plotting the graphs (see architectural diagram below).

 An important architectural detail of the metrics system is that the metrics are sent directly from the sources to the sink.
 This is important when running in distributed mode.
 Each Spark executor, for example, will sink directly the metrics to InfluxDB.
 By contrast, WebUI/Eventlog instrumentation uses the Spark Listener Bus and metrics flow through the driver in that case (see this link for further details).
 The number of metrics instrumenting Spark components is quite large.
 You can find a list of Spark metrics at this link